Jmi2020/BLE-signal-strenght/README.md

 2. Controls:
    - Arrow keys (↑/↓) to navigate through devices
+   - Home/End to jump to first/last device
    - Enter to toggle detailed view for selected device
+   - 's' to toggle sorting mode (discovery/signal)
    - 'q' to return to list view
    - Ctrl+C to exit